-Patricia J. Zettler is an Assistant Professor of Law at The Ohio State University Moritz College of Law, a faculty member of the Drug Enforcement & Policy Center housed at the College of Law, and a Member of The Ohio State University Comprehensive Cancer Center.
+Patricia J. Zettler is an Associate Professor of Law at The Ohio State University Moritz College of Law, a faculty member of the Drug Enforcement & Policy Center housed at the College of Law, and a Member of The Ohio State University Comprehensive Cancer Center.
 Professor Zettler’s teaching areas include Torts, Legislation and Regulation, Health Law, and Food and Drug Law.

 Professor Zettler’s research focuses on the regulation of medicine, drugs and other medical products, and tobacco products, with an emphasis on the U.S. Food and Drug Administration (FDA).
 Zettler’s scholarship has appeared or is forthcoming in leading legal, interdisciplinary, and medical journals, such as the Indiana Law Journal, Boston College Law Review, North Carolina Law Review, Journal of Law and the Biosciences, JAMA, JAMA Internal Medicine, EMBO Molecular Medicine, American Journal of Bioethics, and Public Health Reports.
 She also regularly writes about FDA-related issues at Objective Intent, the FDA law and policy blog that she co-founded, as well as at Stanford’s Law and the Biosciences Blog.

 Zettler’s work has earned her recognition, including being selected as a 2015 Health Law Scholar by the American Society of Law, Medicine & Ethics.
 She also advises various groups and organizations on FDA law and policy.
 Among other things, she served as a consultant to the National Academies of Sciences, Engineering, and Medicine’s Committee on Pain Management and Regulatory Strategies to Address Prescription Opioid Abuse from 2016 to 2017, and has served on the editorial advisory board for the Food and Drug Law Journal since 2015.